metorikhq/metorik-helper/readme.txt

 For example, email customers whenever they've spent over $500 and include a coupon code uniquely generated for them for 20% off.

 Writing emails couldn't be easier with Engage's email builder and each automation comes with a comprehensive report so you can see which emails are converting and which ones are being ignored.

+= Costs & profit reports =

+Metorik includes a full featured [cost & profit reporting system](https://metorik.com/features/costs), which lets you calculate product, shipping, transaction, advertising, and extra costs for each order.

+If you're already using WooCommerce's cost of goods plugin, we'll automatically import product costs, or otherwise you can set and import costs into Metorik.

+When it comes to shipping costs, you can calculate costs by weight, shipping charged, and more.
+For transaction costs, set % and $ costs, or automatically use the actual cost charged by Stripe, PayPal, etc.

+And on the advertising costs side, Metorik automatically syncs ad costs from Google Ads, Facebook Ads, TikTok, and Pinterest.

 = Cart tracking and reports =